-Well, opting for organic products can be an effectual choice for healthy living with produce that is meant to be free of harmful chemicals, more nutritious, and in terms of food – much more tastier.
+Well, opting for organic products can be an effective choice for healthy living with produce that is meant to be free of harmful chemicals, more nutritious, and in terms of food – much tastier.

-Organic hemp oil is a wonderful source of nutrients, its natural and can serve as a remedy for a long list of ailments.
-Below is just a few benefits of this miracle oil:
+Organic hemp oil is a wonderful source of nutrients.
+It’s natural and can serve as a remedy for a long list of ailments.
+Below are just a few benefits of this miracle oil:

 Improved Heart Condition

-Organic hemp oil contains Omega-3 and Omega-6 fatty acids in the ideal ratio 3:1.
+Organic hemp oil contains Omega-3 and Omega-6 fatty acids in the ideal ratio of 3:1.
 This combination is ideal for human nutrition and proven to support our heart and cardiovascular functions.
-The fatty acids present can also promote biological processes and are able to prevent various degenerative diseases.
+The fatty acids present can also promote biological processes and can prevent various degenerative diseases.

-Commonly used as a skin moisturiser, organic hemp oil is becoming the primary ingredient in a myriad of beauty products.
-Studies have shown that hemp can cause significant decreases in the skin dryness and reduces irritation.
-It’s anti-inflammatory properties can also reduce signs of aging and decrease any redness in the skin.
+Commonly used as a skin moisturizer, organic hemp oil is becoming the primary ingredient in a myriad of beauty products.
+Studies have shown that hemp can cause a significant decrease in skin dryness and reduces irritation.
+Its anti-inflammatory properties can also reduce signs of aging and decrease any redness in the skin.

-Fish is known for being a great source of the Omega-3 fatty acids, a much needed addition to our diets.
+Fish is known for being a great source of the Omega-3 fatty acids, a much-needed addition to our diets.
 The fatty acids present are known for their benefits to the immune system, brain development, and mood regulation.
-Fish, however, can contain significant amounts of mercury which is unsafe for pregnant women and can hinder the body mechanisms and neurology development of unborn babies.
+Fish, however, can contain significant amounts of mercury, which is unsafe for pregnant women and can hinder the body’s mechanisms and neurological development of unborn babies.

 Unlike most other forms of CBD, organic hemp oil is rich in CBD.
 Inorganic CBD oils tend to contain less CBD and require large amounts of industrial hemp for the small quality of CBD content.
 Additionally, industrial hemp contains a higher risk of contamination and is known as a bio-accumulator which means it has a tendency to draw toxins from the soil.

-Both conventional and organic hemp oil are grown without the use of pesticides or herbicides.
-They are both non-GMO (genetically modified organism) and, also, gluten free.
+Both conventional and organic hemp oil is grown without the use of pesticides or herbicides.
+They are both non-GMO (genetically modified organism) and, also, gluten-free.
 Conventionally grown hemp, however, does use fertilizer at the beginning of its growing cycle.

-Despite its lack of certification conventionally grown hemp oil isn’t necessarily bad for you.
-Sticking to organic hemp oil however means you can be sure your getting all the vitamins, nutrients, and amino acids with any added toxins.
+Despite its lack of certification, conventionally grown hemp oil isn’t necessarily bad for you.
+Sticking to organic hemp oil, however, means you can be sure that you are getting all the vitamins, nutrients, and amino acids without any added toxins.